Subject: University of Maine System Purchasing Procedures

 (Additional procedures may be required for your campus.
 Contact your campus Purchasing/Business Services office for instructions).

-4. Additional Signature Approval for Contracts Equal to or Greater than $50,000.
+D. Additional Signature Approval for Contracts Equal to or Greater than $50,000

-In addition to the steps outlined in section 3 above, signature of The University of Maine System (UMS) Chief Procurement Officer (“CPO”), or designee, is required before services are rendered for contracts equal to, or greater than, $50,000.
-Any contract or agreement for services that will, or may, result in the expenditure by the University of $50,000 or more must be approved in writing by the Chief Procurement Officer, or designee, and it is not approved, valid or effective until such written approval is granted.
+In addition to the steps outlined in Section 3 above, signature of The University of Maine System (UMS) Executive Director of Strategic Procurement and Services, or designee, is required before services are rendered for contracts equal to, or greater than, $50,000.
+Any contract or agreement for services that will, or may, result in the expenditure by the University of $50,000 or more must be approved in writing by the Executive Director of Strategic Procurement and Services, or designee, and it is not approved, valid or effective until such written approval is granted.

 Contracts secured per APL Section II-H, Procedures for Obtaining Design and Contracting Services for Capital Construction Projects are not subject to this provision.